The Boss (Diana Ross song): The Braxtons version

 American R&B group the Braxtons released a cover of "The Boss" in 1997.
-The song was written by Ashford & Simpson and produced by Kenny "Dope" Gonzalez, "Little" Louie Vega.
+The song was written by Ashford & Simpson and produced by Kenny "Dope" Gonzalez and "Little" Louie Vega.
 It was released on March 17, 1997 as the third single from their first studio album, So Many Ways (1996).

 Critical reception

 In his review of the So Many Ways album, Peter Miro from Cash Box wrote, "Can't say "The Boss" by Diana Ross belongs on the collection, unless it's there to appeal to a techno-oriented dance crowd.
 Its straight-up hip-hop intro would have made a nice tune if it was fleshed out, but the rest of it sounds incongruous on this otherwise tranquil, luxuriant disc."
 Jeremy Newall from Music Weeks RM Dance Update praised the track, rating it five out of five.
 He added, "Live bass, real strings and disco drums capture the lush feeling of the original in breathtaking style."